QUICK ANSWER

 An easement appurtenant involves two properties: a dominant tenement (the property that benefits) and a servient tenement (the property that is burdened).
 The easement runs with the land, meaning it transfers automatically when either property is sold.
 The new owner of the dominant tenement gains the easement rights, and the new owner of the servient tenement takes the property subject to the easement, under F.S.
 704.01.

 How the exam tests this: Owner A has a driveway easement across Owner B's property.
 Owner B sells to Owner C. Does the easement survive the sale?
 Yes.
-The easement is appurtenant, runs with the land, and binds C even though C never agreed to it.
+The easement is appurtenant, runs with the land, and binds C even though C did not agree to it.
 Students who think "C did not sign anything, so the easement is gone" do not understand that appurtenant easements transfer automatically.
 C bought the servient tenement subject to the easement.
 The same logic works in reverse: if Owner A sells the dominant tenement to Owner D, Owner D inherits the driveway easement without needing a new agreement.

 Easement in Gross